salimkaboura8/salimkaboura8/README.md

 ### Here's some quick info about me!👋

 - 👨‍🎓 I'm a Software Engineering Student
-- 👨‍💻 Web & Mobile developper
+- 👨‍💻 Web & Mobile developer
 - 🎨 Graphic Designer on the side
 - 👯 I like working in teams
 - ⚽️ Football lover